 Illustration from the 1905 edition of A Diary from Dixie

 |Milan Kundera (b.
 1929) – Czech-French novelist – The Joke (1967)|

 Read the Wikipedia biography of Milan Kundera

-Read a detailed biography and analysis of Kundera’s work
+Read an analysis of Kundera’s work

 |Émile François Zola (b.
 1840) – French novelist – L’Oeuvre / The Masterpiece|

 “…This close childhood friendship lasted for about thirty-four years until the publication of Zola’s book called The Masterpiece, (L’Oeuvre), whose main character is believed to have been modeled after Cézanne.
 After receiving a copy of the novel from Zola in 1886, Cézanne sent a succinct and formal note back to Zola stating: ‘…I thank the author of Les Rougon-Macauart for this kind token of remembrance and ask him to allow me to clasp his hand while thinking of bygone years.
 Ever yours under the impulse of past times, Paul Cézanne’.
 This letter denoted the dissolution of their long and intimate friendship.”

 Read about Zola’s editorial in defense of Alfred Dreyfus: “J’accuse!”

 …Here then, Mr. President, are the facts which explain how a miscarriage of justice could be made; and the moral evidence, the financial circumstances of Dreyfus, the absence of reason, his continual cry of innocence, completes its demonstration as a victim of the extraordinary imaginations of commander Du Paty de Clam, of the clerical medium in which it was found, of the hunting for the “dirty Jews”, which dishonours our time.

 |Unni Lindell (b.
 1957) – Norwegian novelist, poet, children’s book writer|